-Like a treasure chest, the island of Crete holds within it fascinating stories to tell.
-They are tales that have survived the passage of time and the changes of the world, most of them associated with Greek mythology.
-Over the centuries, these stories have shaped a Mediterranean culture of their own.
-The Minoan civilisation arose there and poetry flourished.
-From its arts to its cuisine to its customs and daily routines, Crete can be understood through its grandiloquent legacy, but also through the delicate nuances that make the island come alive.
-The word Crete appears for the first time written in ancient Greek (Κρήτη) in Homer's Odyssey.
-And although the exact etymology of the name is unknown, it is thought to derive from the term krataie̅, meaning "strong or mighty" in reference to its influence on the sea during the Classical period.
+Like a treasure chest, the island of Crete holds countless fascinating stories within its shores.
+These are stories that have endured through the centuries and weathered the many changes of the world, most of them deeply rooted in Greek mythology.
+Over time, they have helped shape a distinctly Mediterranean culture all its own.
+Crete was the birthplace of the Minoan civilization and a land where poetry flourished.
+From its art and cuisine to its customs and everyday life, Crete can be understood through the grandeur of its legacy, but also through the subtle details that bring the island to life.
+The name Crete first appears in written form in ancient Greek (Κρήτη) in Homer’s Odyssey.
+Although its exact origin remains uncertain, it is believed to derive from the term krataie̅, meaning “strong” or “mighty,” a reference to the island’s influence over the sea during the Classical era.

-With a surface area of 8450 square kilometres, of which 1040 are coastline, its geography is home to unique maritime corners, mountains and plains that, from time to time, alternate with wooded landscapes of pine, olive, chestnut and cypress trees where aromatic herbs such as sage, oregano and thyme grow.
-Legend has it that Zeus, father of the gods and of all mankind, was born on this fertile Cretan soil, so can you imagine what it would be like to explore the same landscapes with plans that connect you to the island's energy on your next holiday?
-In this Crete travel guide you will explore some of its mythical places as well as its best beaches.
-Taste the local dishes.
-You'll travel to its magical location and have the chance to stay in the hotel that suits you best.
+Covering an area of 3,263 square miles, including 644 miles of coastline, Crete is home to extraordinary coastal landscapes, mountains, and plains that are occasionally interrupted by lush forests of pine, olive, chestnut, and cypress trees, where aromatic herbs such as sage, oregano, and thyme flourish.
+According to legend, Zeus, father of the gods and of humankind, was born on this fertile Cretan land.
+Can you imagine exploring these same landscapes through experiences that connect you with the island’s energy on your next vacation?
+In this Crete travel guide, you’ll discover some of its most legendary sites as well as its finest beaches.
+You’ll sample local cuisine, immerse yourself in the island’s unique atmosphere, and find the hotel that best suits your travel style.

-On how to get to Crete, the first option is to fly into one of the island's three airports in Heraklion, Chania and Sitia, where there are direct flights from Athens all year round and the journey takes around 50 minutes.
-There are direct flights from Athens all year round and the journey takes around 50 minutes.
-A more adventurous alternative?
-Take a ferry from Piraeus, the port of Athens, to one of the three cities above.
-In high season, boats also depart from the capital and dock at other smaller ports on the island, such as Rétino and Kissamos.
-By sea, it takes between 8 and 10 hours to get there (depending on the point of arrival, the route and the company).
-If you want to visit more Greek islands after reading this Crete travel guide, consider that they are connected by a number of different ferry lines, the only means of transport available to access most of them.
-During the summer, it is advisable to plan your route well in advance, as tickets are often sold out.
+When planning how to get to Crete, the easiest option is to fly into one of the island’s three airports in Heraklion, Chania, or Sitia.
+Direct flights from Athens operate year-round, with a flight time of approximately 50 minutes.
+Looking for a more adventurous alternative?
+Take a ferry from Piraeus, the port of Athens, to one of these three cities.
+During the high season, ferries also depart from the capital and arrive at smaller ports across the island, including Rethymno and Kissamos.
+By sea, the journey typically takes between 8 and 10 hours, depending on the route, destination, and ferry operator.
+If, after reading this Crete travel guide, you decide to explore more Greek islands, keep in mind that many of them are connected by ferry routes, often the only way to reach them.
+During the summer months, it’s a good idea to plan ahead, as tickets frequently sell out.

-According to Greek mythology, the Labyrinth of Crete was built by the brilliant architect and craftsman Daedalus to hide the Minotaur.
-That is why it is also known as the Labyrinth of the Minotaur.
-It was there that Theseus got lost and, with the help of Ariadne, daughter of King Minos, managed to find his way back thanks to the yarn of wool she gave him.
-At its centre, the hero defeated the Minotaur, thus saving his countrymen from the ferocity of this fantastic creature, half man, half bull.
-As you walk through the architectural remains of the place where it is thought to have stood, you will feel the full force of the myth in your own skin.
-Especially as you go deeper into the Palace of Knossos.
+According to Greek mythology, the Labyrinth of Crete was built by the brilliant architect and craftsman Daedalus to conceal the Minotaur.
+For this reason, it is also known as the Labyrinth of the Minotaur.
+It was here that Theseus became lost and, with the help of Ariadne, daughter of King Minos, found his way out using the ball of thread she had given him.
+At the heart of the labyrinth, the hero defeated the Minotaur, saving his people from the ferocity of this mythical creature, half man and half bull.
+As you explore the archaeological remains believed to be associated with this legendary site, you can still sense the power of the myth.
+That feeling becomes even stronger as you venture deeper into the Palace of Knossos.

 Palace of Knossos

-The Palace of Knossos was the residence on the island of Crete of King Minos.
-According to legend, it was the king himself who had an impassable labyrinth erected in his domain after his wife, Pasiphae, had sexual intercourse with a bull sent by Zeus and gave birth to the Minotaur.
-The monarch, knowing he had been betrayed, decided to keep the Minotaur alive in the labyrinth of Crete, protected inside his palace.
-From then on, he locked all his enemies in it so that the monster would devour them: no one, until Theseus arrived, managed to get out of it alive.
-Knossos was built in 2000 BC.
+The Palace of Knossos was the residence of King Minos on the island of Crete.
+According to legend, it was Minos himself who commissioned the construction of an inescapable labyrinth within his domain after his wife, Pasiphaë, conceived the Minotaur following her union with a bull sent by Zeus.
+Aware of the betrayal, the king chose to keep the Minotaur alive within the Labyrinth of Crete, hidden inside his palace.
+From that moment on, he condemned his enemies to the maze, where the creature would devour them.
+No one escaped alive until the arrival of Theseus.
+Knossos was originally built around 2000 BC.

-For centuries it was the nerve centre of Crete, until an earthquake left it almost in ruins.
-It was abandoned around 1440 BC.
-Today, many of its parts remain intact, including its artistic works such as the murals painted on the walls, the sculptures and the impressive columns.
-Most of the archaeological artefacts from the excavation are on display at the Heraklion Museum, less than five kilometres from the site.
+For centuries, it served as the political, cultural, and economic heart of Crete until a powerful earthquake left much of it in ruins.
+The site was eventually abandoned around 1440 BC.
+Today, many sections remain remarkably well preserved, including its artistic treasures such as wall frescoes, sculptures, and the palace’s iconic columns.
+Most of the archaeological finds uncovered during the excavations are now housed at the Heraklion Archaeological Museum, located less than three miles from the site.
 Don't miss it if you're interested in learning more about the art of the Mediterranean islands!

 Samaria Gorge